 How to take celecoxib

-- Take celecoxib with food or immediately after food, to prevent stomach upset.
+- Timing: Take celecoxib with food or immediately after food, to prevent stomach upset.

 - Limit or avoid alcohol while you are taking celecoxib.
-Alcohol can increase the risk of side effects.
+Alcohol can increase the risk of side effects such as stomach upset.

-- It is not harmful if you miss your celecoxib dose.
+- Missed dose: It is not harmful if you miss your celecoxib dose.
 If you miss a dose, take it when you remember, with or after food.
 Do not take double the dose.

 - Do you have high blood pressure or problems with your heart?